on diagnosis

 A word of sass in service of science.
 Reading one book does not make you a trauma therapist.
 Neither does a weekend workshop, a webinar with a certificate at the end, or a tagline on a website.
 Those things make you informed.
 Informed is the entry point.
 It is not the destination.

-The distinction the field actually uses is simple.
+The field uses a simple distinction.
 Trauma-informed is a way of being with people.
-Trauma-trained is a set of skills for helping them heal.
+Trauma-trained is a set of skills for healing.
 One is the posture.
 The other is the work.
-A therapist can be deeply informed and still not be equipped to take someone into the hardest material of their life and bring them back out steadier.
+A therapist can be deeply informed.
+Still, they may not be equipped.
+They might not handle a person's hardest material.
+They cannot bring them back out steadier.
 That requires training.
-Supervised, ongoing, specific training in how trauma lives in the nervous system and how to move it.
+Supervised, ongoing, specific training is needed.
+It shows how trauma lives in the nervous system.
+It teaches how to move it.

-The problem is the language does not protect you.
-There is no rule stopping anyone from saying they have trauma training, and that phrase can mean a four-year specialization or a single afternoon.
-As a consumer, you cannot tell the difference from the word alone.
-So you have to ask better questions, and a good clinician will welcome them.
-What is your actual training.
-How long.
-In what.
-How do you decide when someone is ready to process versus when we slow down.
+The problem is language does not protect you.
+No rule stops anyone from claiming trauma training.
+That phrase can mean a specialization.
+It could also mean a single afternoon.
+As a consumer, you cannot tell the difference.
+Words alone are not enough.
+So you must ask better questions.
+A good clinician will welcome them.
+What is your actual training?
+How long was it?
+In what area?
+How do you decide when to process?
+And when do we slow down?

 What the new thinking actually says

-I was at the TRF conference last week, and the through-line of the research being presented landed exactly where the field has been moving.
+I was at the TRF conference last week.
+The research presented had a clear through-line.
+It landed where the field has been moving.

 It is not one model.